 TERMS OF REFERENCE

-CONSULTANT - LOGISTICS CONSULTANT
+CONSULTANT - CONSTRUCTION CONSULTANT

 GENERAL INFORMATION:

 Malaria Consortium South Sudan is committed to reducing the burden of Malaria, communicable and neglected tropical diseases in the Country, drawing on a profound level of knowledge and expertise in these issues.
 We work with a wide range of partners including the Government of South Sudan and affected communities.
 Our areas of focus include;